ml250271/itk_challenge_01/README.md

 1. Download and extract the repository
 2. Navigate to the project folder with Command Prompt / Terminal
 3. Run `npm install` and wait for the installation to finish
+4. Run `cp .env.example .env` in order to create .env file
-4. Run `npm start` which will start the page.
+5. Run `npm start` which will start the page.

 ### Map source